 Brown is often at his best when his characters are arguing for or against religion—or both—and Langdon is occupying the middle ground.
-This, too, in this novel, were a bit ponderous, slowing the story down, but fascinating in and of themselves.
+This, too, in this novel, was a bit ponderous, slowing the story down, but the arguments were fascinating in and of themselves.

-But what I found most intriguing about this story is Brown’s examination of the way humans now live their lives in public and online, how fake news rivets our attention, how we have become more willing to accept those stories—and the outrage they often provoke—rather than wait for—and weigh–all the facts.
-Brown also reminds us to ask ourselves where are we going with artificial intelligence, and urges us to bear in mind that computers are amoral.
-He asks readers to consider the place of religion in developing or instilling a moral compass in humans, how science and religion can coexist and why they should.
+What I found most intriguing about this story is Brown’s examination of the way humans now live their lives in public and online, how fake news rivets our attention, how we have become more willing to accept those stories—and the outrage they often provoke—rather than wait for and weigh—all the facts.
+Brown also reminds us to ask ourselves where are we going with artificial intelligence and urges us to bear in mind that computers are amoral.
+He asks readers to consider the place of religion in developing or instilling a moral compass in humans, and how science and religion can coexist and why they should.